Liaoyang

 Liaoyang (辽阳 (Liáoyáng)) is a prefecture-level city of east-central Liaoning province, China, situated on the Taizi River.
 It is approximately one hour south of Shenyang, the provincial capital, by car.
 Liaoyang is home to Liaoning University's College of Foreign Studies and a number of vocational colleges.
 The city hosts a limited number of professional basketball and volleyball games in a modern sports facility.
-According to the latest statistics in 2020, the age distribution of the population in Liaoyang is as follows: 0-14 years old account for 9.83% of the population; 15-59 years old account for 62.26% of the population; 60 years old and above account for 27.91% of the population; 65 years old and above account for 27.91% of the population 19.46% of the population.
+According to the latest statistics in 2020, the age distribution of the population in Liaoyang is as follows: 0–14 years old account for 9.83% of the population; 15–59 years old account for 62.26% of the population; 60 years old and above account for 27.91% of the population; 65 years old and above account for 19.46% of the population.

 History

 Liaoyang is one of the oldest continuously-inhabited cities in northeast China, dating back to before the Warring States period, and the site of the city has not changed ever since.
 Under the Yan state and the Qin and Han dynasties, Liaoyang (then known as Xiangping) was the capital of Liaodong Commandery and the political center of the Liaodong region.
 During the Three Kingdoms period, the city was the focus of Sima Yi's devastating Liaodong campaign.
 From the 5th to 7th centuries, Liaoyang was on the northern edge of the Goguryeo kingdom.
 Remains of Yodong and Baegam, the old Goguryeo cities, can still be seen near the modern city.
 This was the site of a major battle between the Tang and Goguryeo in 645 AD.

 Liaoyang rose to prominence during the Liao dynasty.
 Several buildings in the city date to this period.
 Among these is the White Pagoda (baita), which dates back to 1189 in the Liao Dynasty with additions during the Yuan dynasty.
 The Liaoyang White Pagoda sits in Baita Park within Baita district in the centre of the city.
 Next to the park is Guangyou Temple, one of the oldest and largest temple complexes in the north east of China covering some 60,000 m2.

 Under the Jurchen Jin dynasty, the city served as their empire's eastern capital under the name Dongjing (東京).

 In the 17th century, the Manchu people rose up against the Ming dynasty of China.
 Liaoyang was one of the first Ming cities to fall and Nurhaci, the new Emperor of the Later Jin dynasty, made his capital there naming the city Dongjing in 1621.
 He also moved the tombs of several family members to Liaoyang and they can still be seen in Dongjingling, just east of the city.
 As the Manchu expanded, they again moved the capital to Shenyang in 1625.
 After this Dongjing faded in importance.
-Today, remains of the city walls can still be see and a small museum stands within the reconstructed south gate.
+Today, remains of the city walls can still be seen and a small museum stands within the reconstructed south gate.